coderefinery/git-collaborative/_episodes/03-distributed.md

 Remotes are aliases.
 We can use remote URLs directly.

-Here we pull from the central repo and push to our fork (replace with the repository you forked if neede):
+Here we pull from the central repo and push to our fork (replace with the repository you forked if needed):

 ```shell
 $ git checkout master